Back to "Guides"

 Why keywords matter

-• For search engines: Keywords help people find you quickly.
-If your website uses the terms they use, search engines are more likely to show you when they search for those words.
+• For search engines: if your website uses the same words your potential customers are typing into Google, you're more likely to show up when they search.

 2. What is "keyword stuffing"?

-Keyword stuffing is the outdated practice of cramming your content with excessive or unnatural keywords to trick search engines.
-For example, writing "Looking for widget hire in Manchester?
+Keyword stuffing is the old practice of cramming your content full of keywords, trying to trick search engines into ranking you higher.
+An example would be writing something like "Looking for widget hire in Manchester?
 Our Manchester widget hire services offer cheap widget hire deals across Manchester".
-Repeating terms like "widget hire" not only frustrates readers but signals to Google that your content is spammy, which risks penalising your site in search results - and even if you're not penalised, this content isn't helping you.
+Repeating "widget hire" over and over doesn't just annoy your readers, it also signals to Google that your content is spammy, which risks getting your site penalised - and even if you don't get penalised, the content isn't doing you any favours either.

 Google lists "Keyword stuffing" as a type of spam on their "Spam policies" page and says "to be eligble to appear in Google web search results, content shouldn't violate Google Search's overall policies or the spam policies listed on this page".

-In the past, SEO strategies revolved around "keyword density", a formula dictating how often a keyword should appear on a page.
-Today, this approach backfires.
-Google's algorithms prioritize useful content over robotic repetition.
-Instead of tallying keywords, they assess:
+SEO strategies used to revolve around "keyword density", a formula for how often a keyword should appear on a page.
+These days that approach backfires - Google's algorithms care about whether your content is useful, not how many times you've crammed the keyword in.
+Instead of counting keywords, they look at things like:

-1. Topic Depth: Does your page answer all questions a customer might have?
-A widget hire page should cover pricing, delivery areas, FAQs, and use cases—not just repeat "widget hire".
+1. Whether your page actually covers the topic: does it answer the questions a customer might have?
+A widget hire page should cover pricing, delivery areas, FAQs, and what people use them for, not just repeat "widget hire" over and over.

-2. Natural Flow: Does the content sound human?
+2. Whether it reads naturally: does it sound like a human wrote it?
 Compare "Our widget hire services in Prestwich offer Manchester widget hire at widget hire rates" (awkward) with "We provide same-day widget delivery across Manchester, including Prestwich and Whitefield."

-3. User Engagement: If visitors "bounce" back to search results quickly, Google measures this and assumes your content doesn't meet their needs.
-Keyword-stuffed pages often fail to hold attention because they prioritize SEO jargon over clear answers.
+3. Whether visitors stick around: if people "bounce" back to search results quickly, Google takes that as a sign your page didn't meet their needs.
+Keyword-stuffed pages often fail to hold attention because they're more interested in SEO jargon than in actually answering the question.

 How to avoid stuffing:

-• Replace overused terms with synonyms ("widgets for parties", "widget delivery company", "widgeteer", instead of "widget hire" over and over).
+• Mix in synonyms ("widgets for parties", "widget delivery company", "widgeteer") instead of repeating "widget hire" over and over.

-• Use local phrases naturally: "serving North Manchester" vs. "Manchester widget hire Manchester".
+• Use local phrases naturally: "serving North Manchester" rather than "Manchester widget hire Manchester".

 • Read sentences aloud.
-If they sound forced, simplify!
-For instance, "Affordable rates for weekend events" is clearer than "Widget hire Manchester affordable widget hire for events."
+If they sound forced, simplify them.
+"Affordable rates for weekend events" is clearer than "Widget hire Manchester affordable widget hire for events."

 3. User intent: What are potential customers really searching for?

 User intent means what your customers actually want when they type a search into Google.
-It's not just about the words they use – it's about the goal behind their search.
-Get this right, and your website becomes the answer they're looking for.
-Get it wrong, and you'll attract clicks that go nowhere.
+It's not just about the words they use, it's about what they're trying to do or find out.
+If your page matches that, you'll get the right kind of visitors.
+If it doesn't, you'll attract clicks from people who'll just hit the back button.

 Interested in targeting specific, longer search phrases?
 Click here to watch my video on long tail keywords.